Equipment & checklist

 EQUIPMENT AND CLOTHING ON AN EXPEDITION CRUISE

-We recommend you dress in layers, it allows you to easily adjust to variations in temperature.
+With this in mind, we recommend dressing in layers, as this allows you to easily adapt to changing temperatures.
+Remember to pack extra warm layers of clothes.
 Wear three layers or more; to get rid of perspiration, insulate you from the cold and protect you against the wind.
 Layering also allows you to easily adjust your clothing when the weather and temperatures change.
 Avoid cotton materials as they absorb moisture and do not keep you warm.

 Waterproof and insulated boots with good grip are essential for the expedition.
 We recommend that you always wear a windproof and waterproof outer layer on board or during landings.
 Below you will find some more information on how to dress during an expedition.